Related: Get an Iowa Registered Agent

 j.
 Conducting an isolated transaction that is completed within thirty days and that is not

 one in the course of repeated transactions of a like nature.

 k.
 Transacting business in interstate commerce.

 This is not an exhaustive list and there may be additional activities that do not constitute doing business.

-Keep in mind that even if the state of Iowa does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship
+Keep in mind that even if an Iowa Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship

 Harvard can provide assistance throughout the life of your company.
 These custom services are the most popular with our clients: